CartoDB/documentation/app/content/carto-user-manual/maps/data-sources.md

 CARTO supports simple features stored as `geometry` or `geography` in cloud data warehouses.
 There are different methods to load a data source that contains simple features in a Builder map.
 These methods ensure the most performance when rendering data on a map, and they're selected automatically based on the type and size of the data source:

 * For small data sources, data can be fully loaded at once on the map.
-* For bigger data sources, and also those defined as arbitray SQL queries, data is loaded progressively via vector tiles.
+* For bigger data sources, and also those defined as arbitrary SQL queries, data is loaded progressively via vector tiles.
 The data for these tiles is extracted by pushing down SQL queries to the data warehouse, and they're are requested as you zoom in and out or pan the map.

 Find more information about the different methods mentioned above in [this section](../performance-considerations/).

 {{% bannerNote title="NOTE" type="note"%}}
 When loading a table that contains simple features, there is a column name convention that should followed to ensure that CARTO can fully support it.

 CARTO expects to find a column named **`geom`** that will be used to render the features in the map.
 {{%/ bannerNote %}}